Reddybattula/Assignment-2/README.md

 ## Description
 This website consists of four pages namely homepage, solutions, aboutus, contactus.
 ### Home page
-It contains breif descrition about the following:
+It contains breif descrition of the following:
 * Welcome message
 * Solutions
 * Client Testimonials
 * Link to Module Media

 ### Solutions page
-It contains breif descrition about the following solutions:
+It contains breif descrition of the following solutions:
 * vProspect 2.0
 * vConvert 2.0
 * vRetain 1.0

 ### Aboutus page
-It contains breif descrition about the following:
+It contains breif descrition of the following:
 * Company Overview
 * Management Team Members